-During this most recent evaluation period of 4/1/19 - 3/31/20, 60% of Maryland's evaluated crash records were reported within 90 days of the crash.
-We anticipate that as the 12 month rolling average catches up, we will see an improvement to a green status by the end of 2020.
-All leading indicators for snapshots from January of 2020 through June of 2020 have been above 90%, with the most recent months of March through June being 98% or higher.
+During this most recent evaluation period of 4/1/18 - 3/31/19, 76% of Maryland's evaluated crash records were reported within 90 days of the crash.
+We anticipate that as the 12 month rolling average catches up, we will see an improvement to a green status by the end of 2019.

-Program Activities FY 2020 - 2022: Describe activities that will be taken to maintain a "Good" overall SSDQ rating.
-These activities should include all measures listed in the table above.
-Also, describe program activities to achieve a "Good" rating for all SSDQ measures based upon the Problem Statement Narrative including measurable milestones.
+Program Activities for FY 2020 - 2022: Describe any actions that will be taken to achieve a "Good" rating in any category not currently rated as "Good," including measurable milestones.

-The State will use the following strategies to improve each non-green category: The State's performance objective is to be a "Green State" - that is to be green in all SSDQ categories and especially have 100% of its CMV crashes uploaded to SAFETYNET in 90 days or less by the end of CY2020.
-The 3 steps Maryland will utilize to reduce the crash upload time and become a green state : The Maryland Highway Safety Office and Motor Carrier Division will continue to press for additional improvements to the Automated Crash Reporting System (ACRS).
+The State will use the following strategies to improve each non-green category: The State's performance objective is to be a "Green State" - that is to be green in all SSDQ categories and especially have 100% of its CMV crashes uploaded to SAFETYNET in 90 days or less by the end of CY2019.
+The 3 steps Maryland will utilize to reduce the crash upload time and become a green state: The Maryland Highway Safety Office and Motor Carrier Division will continue to press for additional improvements to the Automated Crash Reporting System (ACRS).
 The MCD in partnership with the MHSO will continue the services of CAPWIN to improve the ACRS Electronic entry and submittal which will speed the upload process from start to finish.
 The State will monitor and evaluate the effectiveness of its CMV Safety Program Data Quality Objective by: 1.Monitoring dates of crashes being uploaded to SAFETYNET in the Motor Carrier Division and 2.
 Monitoring quarterly program information available in A&I.